Gorisha2004/SmartContractWithFrontend/README.md

 # A Smart Contract With FrontEnd <br />
 # Description<br />
 This project showcases a simple decentralized application (dApp) built with Solidity and React.
-The Solidity smart contract manages account balances, allowing users to deposit, withdraw, increase, and decrease their balance.
+The Solidity smart contract manages account balances, allowing users to deposit, withdraw, set minimum balance, and get last transaction timestamp.
 The React frontend enables users to interact with the smart contract through a user-friendly interface, connecting to the Ethereum blockchain via MetaMask.<br />
 <br />
 **Technologies used**<br />
 -> React: Frontend framework for building user interfaces.<br />